PardisTaghavi/Paper-Chronicles/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Paper Chronicles** is a personal record of the research papers I’ve read or plan to read.
-Each entry includes a brief summary, personal comments, tags, and more.
+This repo is a personal record of the research papers I've read, including a brief summary, personal comments, tags, and more.

 ---